nicholasoxford/fullstack-challenge/README.md

 > Build an app similar to Fig's autocomplete

-Think about typing a command line argument
+Thinking about typing a command line argument
 First thought is a CLI argument is an array of strings

 I've never heard of skypack - neat.